Breaking the Curse of Dimensionality in Multiagent State Space: A Unified Agent Permutation Framework: Experiment

-\textbf{StarCraft Multi-Agent Challenge}.
-We mainly evaluate our methods in the challenging StarCraft II micromanagement benchmark (SMAC) \cite{samvelyan2019starcraft}, which has become a commonly-used testbed for MARL algorithms \cite{rashid2018qmix,wang2019action,rashid2020weighted,hu2021updet,hu2021riit}.
-SMAC consists of a set of StarCraft II micro battle scenarios, where units are divided into 2 teams: allies and enemies.
-The ally units are controlled by the learning agents while the enemy units are controlled by the built-in handcrafted rules.
-The agents receive observations containing distance, relative location, health, shield, and type of units within the sight range.
-The goal is to train the learning agents to defeat the enemy units.
-In SMAC, all scenarios are classified into Easy, Hard, and Super Hard levels.
-Almost all scenarios contain homogeneous agents, thus SMAC is suitable for agent permutation invariant study.
-For the reason that the Easy scenarios can be effectively solved by existing methods \cite{hu2021riit}, we mainly evaluate our methods in all Hard and Super Hard scenarios.

-\textbf{Evaluation Metric}.
-Following \citet{rashid2018qmix,samvelyan2019starcraft,hu2021riit}, our evaluation metric is the function that maps the environment steps to winning percentage throughout training.
-For each experiment, we run 32 test episodes without exploration to record the test win rate.
-Each experiment is repeated using 5 independent training runs and the resulting plots include the median performance as well as the 25\%-75\% percentiles.
+\textbf{Setup and codebase}.
+We first evaluate our methods in SMAC, which is an important testbed for MARL algorithms.
+SMAC consists of a set of StarCraft II micro battle scenarios, where units are divided into two teams: allies and enemies.
+The ally units are controlled by the agents while the enemy units are controlled by the built-in rule-based bots.
+The agents can observe the distance, relative location, health, shield and type of the units within the sight range.
+The goal is to train the agents to defeat the enemy units.
+We evaluate our methods in all Hard and Super Hard scenarios.
+Following \citet{samvelyan2019starcraft,hu2021riit}, the evaluation metric is a function that maps the environment steps to test winning rates.
+Each experiment is repeated using 5 independent training runs and the resulting plots show the median performance as well as the 25\%-75\% percentiles.
+Recently, \citet{hu2021riit} demonstrate that the optimized QMIX \citep{rashid2018qmix} achieves the SOTA performance in SMAC.
+Thus, all codes and hyperparameters used in this paper are based on their released project \href{https://github.com/hijkzzz/pymarl2}{PyMARL2}.
+Detailed parameter settings are given in Appendix \ref{App:hyperparameter}.

-\textbf{Previous SOTA \& Code Implementation}.
-Recently, \citet{hu2021riit} have demonstrated that the code-level implementation really matters in Deep MARL.
-They propose \textbf{fine-tuned QMIX} by incorporating code-level optimizations into QMIX \cite{rashid2018qmix}, e.g., TD-lambda, Adam optimizer and large epsilon annealing steps, which outperforms the original QMIX, Qatten \cite{yang2020qatten}, Weighted QMIX\cite{rashid2020weighted}, QPLEX\cite{wang2020qplex} and achieves SOTA performance in SMAC.
-We follow the hyperparameter settings of fine-tuned QMIX and implement the code based on their official open source project \href{https://github.com/hijkzzz/pymarl2}{PyMARL2} \footnote{\href{https://github.com/hijkzzz/pymarl2}{https://github.com/hijkzzz/pymarl2}}.
-The detailed hyperparameter settings of all methods are given in Appendix \ref{App:hyperparameter}.